Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Ad URL Polymorphism

-You’d think a simple LRU cache that blocks soon-encountered ad URLs could be the way to go, but, alas, the ad URLs do not quite match the URLs sent over the wire.
+You’d think a simple LRU cache that blocks recently encountered ad URLs could be the way to go, but, alas, the ad URLs do not quite match the URLs sent over the wire.
 Also, who is to say that YouTube won’t randomize the position of query-string parameters one day?
 We need an O(1) lookup of flagged ad URLs that are polymorphic (and group homomorphic) to live ad URLs.

 Detected ad URLs vs intercepted ad URLs